rust-lang/rustc-dev-guide/src/rustdoc-internals.md

 [44136]: https://github.com/rust-lang/rust/issues/44136

-Here is the list of passes as of March 2018 <!-- date: 2018-03 -->:
+Here is the list of passes as of February 2021 <!-- date: 2021-02 -->:

-- `propagate-doc-cfg` - propagates `#[doc(cfg(...))]` to child items.
+- `calculate-doc-coverage` calculates information used for the `--show-coverage` flag.

+- `check-code-block-syntax` validates syntax inside Rust code blocks (`` ```rust ``)

+- `check-invalid-html-tags` detects invalid HTML (like an unclosed `\<span\>`) in doc comments.

+- `check-non-autolinks` detects links that could or should be written using angle brackets (the code behind the nightly-only <!-- date: 2021-02 -->
+  `non_autolinks` lint).

 - `collapse-docs` concatenates all document attributes into one document attribute.
 This is necessary because each line of a doc comment is given as a separate doc attribute, and this will combine them into a single string with line breaks between each attribute.

-- `unindent-comments` removes excess indentation on comments in order for markdown to like it.
-This is necessary because the convention for writing documentation is to provide a space between the `///` or `//!` marker and the text, and stripping that leading space will make the text easier to parse by the Markdown parser.
-(In the past, the markdown parser used was not Commonmark- compliant, which caused annoyances with extra whitespace but this seems to be less of an issue today.)
+- `collect-intra-doc-links` resolves intra-doc links.

+- `collect-trait-impls` collects trait impls for each item in the crate.
+For example, if we define a struct that implements a trait, this pass will note that the struct implements that trait.

+- `doc-test-lints` runs various lints on the doctests.

+- `propagate-doc-cfg` propagates `#[doc(cfg(...))]` to child items.

 - `strip-priv-imports` strips all private import statements (`use`, `extern crate`) from a crate.
 This is necessary because rustdoc will handle *public* imports by either inlining the item's documentation to the module or creating a "Reexports" section with the import in it.
 The pass ensures that all of these imports are actually relevant to documentation.

 - `strip-hidden` and `strip-private` strip all `doc(hidden)` and private items from the output. `strip-private` implies `strip-priv-imports`.
 Basically, the goal is to remove items that are not relevant for public documentation.

+- `stripper` provides utilities for the `strip-*` passes.

+- `unindent-comments` removes excess indentation on comments in order for markdown to like it.
+This is necessary because the convention for writing documentation is to provide a space between the `///` or `//!` marker and the text, and stripping that leading space will make the text easier to parse by the Markdown parser.
+(In the past, the Markdown parser used was not CommonMark-compliant, which caused annoyances with extra whitespace but this seems to be less of an issue today.)

 ## From clean to crate